 I spent the summer of 2017 with Salesforce and there is no doubt it was time well spent!
 I specifically chose the UX Prototyping team for the opportunity to work on the full design process: researching, designing, and engineering the final product.

-The internship started out, as most do, with the problem.
+The internship started out with the problem.
 Salesforce had been starting to implement animations into its products, but my team didn't have a centralized place to look for them.
 My project was to research what designers and developers would look for in such a space (and where it should be), go through several design iterations, and implement it in React.

 My design started on a whiteboard as I worked with my manager through the major required parts.
 As I felt comfortable with the low fidelity prototype, I moved to Sketch to create a higher quality mockup.
 After my first design crit, I realized that I needed to invert my original design and move to a different platform.
 I chose Adobe XD because it allowed me to design similarly to Sketch and then share a link to my coworkers for testing.
 This was invaluable moving forward and I made several more iterations as I gathered feedback from my coworkers and other designers.

 After settling on a final design, it was time to implement it with React.
 I took advantage of create-react-app to maximize my time coding.
 This was my first time with React, but thanks to the tireless mentorship from my coworkers, I quickly developed the prototype and implemented all the features discussed in my design crits.
 Next, I presented it to my accessibility specialist and asked for his feedback.
 Crisis!
-He didn't understand the layout, which made sense to my coworkers who had iterated with me, but not to fresh eyes.
-I'm extremely grateful for his candid feedback, because I could develop a new iteration that had a much clearer hierarchy.
+He didn't understand the layout, which made sense to my coworkers who had iterated with me, but not to someone new to the project.
+I'm grateful for his candid feedback and I looked at it with fresh eyes.
+This led to redesigning the hierarchy to be more clear.
 After approving the new design with my manager, I worked with the UX Engineers on the Lightning Design System team to port my code to their website.
 Thanks to the solid foundations I had, I submitted a pull request with the new subpage and had it accepted and deployed internally before I completed my internship.

 The summer was extremely valuable to me and my career development.
-My manager did a great job giving me a hard design problem and allowing me to work hard and struggle to tackle it.
-I saw how valuable research and feedback were in action, as they entirely changed the design of my project.
+My manager did a great job giving me a hard design problem and allowing me to work hard and overcome challenges to tackle it.
+I saw how valuable research and feedback were in action, as they shaped the design of my project.
+This project will help Salesforce centralize their animation efforts and reduce coding overhead for future projects.